Print & Share This Recipe!

 4

-Once the mushrooms are cooked, add in the butter, followed by the semi-cooked green beans.
-Season the beans with black pepper, then add the lemon juice and red wine vinegar.
-Stir everything together and continue cooking for about 4 more minutes until the beans are tender.
+Once the mushrooms are cooked, add the butter to the skillet, followed by the blanched green beans.
+Season with freshly ground black pepper, then add the lemon juice and red wine vinegar.
+Toss everything together and cook for about 4 minutes more, until the beans are tender and well-coated in flavor.

 5